tobyStone/Learning-PHP/README.md

 # Learning-PHP
-range of exercises from "Beginning PHP" by Matt Doyle
+range of exercises from "Beginning PHP" by Matt Doyle, including MySQL

 Code courtesy of Matt Doyle, some extended through exercises.